Your browser is unsupported

 Daniel Morales

-My name is Daniel Morales and I am a second year dental student.
+My name is Daniel Morales and I am a fourth year dental student.

 “… The first few months of the program, I had a tough time trying to figure out how to study the material.
 After completing the program, I transformed my poor study habits from undergrad and exceled in the advanced science courses offered by the program.
 I am very grateful for this exposure since dental school is even more rigorous, but I can manage my time more effectively and know exactly how to study because of this experience…”